 Although the Commission serves all Arkansans in its efforts to protect the neighborhoods around the Capitol and Governor’s Mansion, it actively solicits recommendations from those individuals with a personal investment in the District.
 Two citizen advisory committees—one for each Area—comprised of residents, property owners, and neighborhood advocates, review each application that comes before the Commission to offer comments and advice.
 A third standing committee of architects and design professionals also advises the Commission on architectural, planning, and other technical issues.
 The Capitol Zoning District Commission is the only planning or preservation commission in Arkansas that uses permanent citizen committees to solicit regular, ongoing feedback from its most immediate constituents.

 Because the Capitol Zoning District Commission reviews all land use and development in the District, property owners must obtain a Capitol Zoning permit before beginning any exterior work on existing structures, such as additions or alterations, and before beginning work on a new structure or site improvement (such as a fence, sign, parking area, or accessory building).
 A permit is also required to demolish or remove any structure or site feature.
 A Capitol Zoning permit is a prerequisite to obtaining a building permit from the City of Little Rock, and is also required for businesses or landlords to obtain a Privilege License or Certificate of Occupancy from the city.
-A CZDC permit is not required for routine maintenance of a building’s exterior, nor for interior renovations.
+A CZDC permit is not required for routine maintenance of a building’s exterior, such as painting, nor for interior renovations.
 Permit applications are reviewed for their consistency with the Commission's Rules.
 Project approvals are generally conditioned on maintaining the historic and architectural character of the District's buildings.